Tahmid-Sifat/project-tick-tracker-UK/README.md

 ## 1. Map

-This is the primary view of the project.
+This is the primary view of the project that helps the users to visualize tick data across UK according to the parameters.

 It includes:

+- An interactive **Leaflet map** (that used TileLayers from OpenStreetMap and theme from CARTO)
-- An interactive **Leaflet map** with 15 demo tick sightings across the UK
+- The map included 15 demo tick sightings across the UK
 - **Custom tick-themed markers** coloured by severity (low, medium, high)
 - A **details panel** that updates when clicking a marker
 - A **filters sidebar** (UI only as a demo)

-The demo dataset is included locally due to browser CORS limitations on the original API.
+I tried to fetch the sightings data from the Data API , but reportedly failed due to CORS restrctions.
+In real implementation , the map will contain sightings from real time data api and will visibily show the markers across UK .
 ---

 ## 2. Education